autronix/Vesta-0.9.8-with-nginx-only/README.md

 Note: I have only tried this on CentOS 6.5 but it would probably work on other distros.

-How to allow the Vest Web manager to run with Nginx as the webserver
+How to allow the Vesta Web manager to run with Nginx as the webserver
 ----

 Prerequisites: download and install php-fpm: